-Industry Industry NP.D7 Ensure the delivery of the OMR catalyses economic activity A1 Advocate for design of the OMR directly catalyses economic land uses along the OMR corridor and at critical transport intersections.
-Long term People and Place NP.D8 Support the inception and evolution of the Northern Precinct's activity centre network Work with landholders and developers to facilitate street networks and subdivision patterns the long-term activation and evolution of the Aintree and Fraser Rise Major Activity Centres in with their respective UDFs.
-Ensure the precinct's new economic nodes encompass a variety of economic spaces that variety of retail, service and civic uses.
-Work with landholders and developers to ensure the timely development of activity centres to everyday shopping and service needs of the precinct's population.
-Short term Short term Ongoing NP.D9 Review the role and function of centres and associated employment land function of tres and ociated olonyment o the findings of CoM's Activity Centre and Retail Strategy review of further information in relation to the delivery of the OMR of the impact and economic results of on-the-ground investment in economic floor space across CoM.
+Industry NP.D7 Ensure the delivery of the OMR catalyses economic activity A1 Advocate for design of the OMR directly catalyses economic land uses along the OMR corridor and at critical transport intersections.
+Long term People and Place NP.D8 Support the inception and evolution of the Northern Precinct's activity centre network A1 A2 A3 Work with landholders and developers to facilitate street networks and subdivision patterns that will ensure the long-term activation and evolution of the Aintree and Fraser Rise Major Activity Centres in accordance with their respective UDFs.
+Ensure the precinct's new economic nodes encompass a variety of economic spaces that will facilitate a diversity of retail, service and civic uses.
+Work with landholders and developers to ensure the timely development of activity centres that support the everyday shopping and service needs of the precinct's population.
+Short term Short term Ongoing NP.D9 Review the role and function of centres and associated employment land Al Review the municipal and local role of the precinct's economic nodes in light of: the findings of CoM's Activity Centre and Retail Strategy review further information in relation to the delivery of the OMR the impact and economic results of on-the-ground investment in economic floor space across CoM.
 Medium to long term